tidyverse/tidyverse.org/content/blog/usethis-2-0-0/index.md

 #### Give me your full URLs!

 The last point above is a nice quality-of-life improvement even when working on github.com.
 It means you can copy a URL straight from your browser and, as long as it points somewhere within the target repo, all will be well.
-If you decide to clone Matt Lincoln's clipr package, while perusing its issues, you can provide the current browser URL to [`create_from_github()`](https://usethis.r-lib.org/reference/create_from_github.html), i.e. you don't have to trim both ends to isolate `mdlincoln/clipr`.
+For example, if you decide to clone Matt Lincoln's clipr package while perusing its issues, you can just copy the url directly from your browser:

 <div class="highlight">